daultonb/COSC360Project/milestone-docs/m1_proposal_feb15.md

 ## Requirements
 > Team member selections

-- [x] Status: complete.
-Damyn Filipuzzi, Daulton Baird, Ross Morrison.
+> Damyn Filipuzzi, Daulton Baird, Ross Morrison.

+- [x] Status: completed

 > Project description and details:
 > - Provide a description of the project you are going to undertake.